-Fruit was harvested by hand at night on September 29, 2917.
-Grapes were then de-stemmed, hand sorted, and then cold soaked for 72 hours.
-Fermentation occurred in small open top bins, and the resulting wine was aged in 100% stainless steel with no secondary fermentation to preserve maximum freshness and acidity.
-It was bottled February 15, 2018 ready to enjoy now and over the coming 2-3 years.
+Fruit was harvested by hand at night on September 29, 2017.
+The fruit was then pressed whole cluster, racked directly to barrel, and fermented in stainless steel with no secondary fermentation.
+It was bottled February 15, 2018 and is ready to enjoy now and over the coming 2-4 years.

 - 100% Grenache Blanc